Amazonite Gemstone Information

 About Amazonite - History and Introduction

 Amazonite is also known as the Amazon Stone.
 It is a gem quality variety of green microcline, belonging to the feldspar group of minerals.
 The feldspars are a fairly homogenous group of rock-forming tectosilicates that make up nearly 60% of the Earth’s crust.
-Followed by quartz, Feldspar is the most common mineral in the entire world.
+Followed by quartz, feldspar is the most common mineral in the entire world.
 Despite feldspar's abundance, there are only a few varieties of feldspars considered to be gemstone quality.
 The word 'feldspar' originated from the German words, "feld"and "spath", which loosely translates as "rock that contains ore".

 Amazonite was named after South America's Amazon River, which flows through Brazil.
 It was believed that amazonite was found there long ago, but mineralogists claim that no green deposits of feldspar exist in Brazil's Amazon.
 As a result, the stones were later assumed to be nephrite jade and not actually amazonite.
 Amazonite and other green feldspars do naturally occur in other areas of Brazil, just not in the Amazon River.

 Amazonite is a light green to light bluish-green feldspar.
 Amazonite's soft and attractive color closely resembles nephrite and jadeite.
 It is sometimes erroneously referred to as 'Colorado jade' or 'Pikes Peak jade' because of the close resemblance.
 Amazonite's appearance is very distinctive with its grid-like, mottled, green and white pattern.
 Amazonite also has a very faint sheen adding to its uniqueness.